adar2378/pin_code_fields/README.md

   final TextInputAction textInputAction;

-  /// Triggers the error animation final StreamController<ErrorAnimationType> errorAnimationController;
+  /// Triggers the error animation final StreamController<ErrorAnimationType>? errorAnimationController;

   /// Callback method to validate if text can be pasted.
 This is helpful when we need to validate text before pasting.
   /// e.g. validate if text is number.
-Default will be pasted as received. final bool Function(String text) beforeTextPaste;
+Default will be pasted as received. final bool Function(String? text)? beforeTextPaste;

   /// Method for detecting a pin_code form tap
-  /// work with all form windows final Function onTap;
+  /// work with all form windows final Function? onTap;

   /// Configuration for paste dialog.
-Read more [DialogConfig] final DialogConfig dialogConfig;
+Read more [DialogConfig] final DialogConfig? dialogConfig;

   /// Theme for the pin cells.
 Read more [PinTheme] final PinTheme pinTheme;

-  /// Brightness dark or light choices for iOS keyboard. final Brightness keyboardAppearance;
+  /// Brightness dark or light choices for iOS keyboard. final Brightness? keyboardAppearance;

-  /// Validator for the [TextFormField] final FormFieldValidator<String> validator;
+  /// Validator for the [TextFormField] final FormFieldValidator<String>? validator;

   /// An optional method to call with the final value when the form is saved via
   /// [FormState.save].
-  final FormFieldSetter<String> onSaved;
+  final FormFieldSetter<String>? onSaved;

   /// enables auto validation for the [TextFormField]
   /// Default is false